NEET 2017 Application form, Exam Dates and Syllabus

 - Registering on cbseneet.nic.in by providing name, date of birth, email id and phone number.

 - Filling up the application form.
 The candidate must enter correct details so as to avoid rejection at any stage of selection.

 - Uploading images on the official website.
 The images required are candidate’s photograph, signature, left-hand thumb impression and self-declaration.
 These should be scanned and uploaded at the required stage of the application process.

 - The next step is payment of application fee.
 Application fee could be paid either in the online mode using a valid debit/credit card or in the offline mode using e-challan generated during form filling.

-- The last step in the application form is to send the confirmation page generated after completion of application form to CBSE.
-Candidates whose confirmation page do not reach the CBSE office on time will not be issued admit crad for NEET 2017.
+- The last step in the application form is to send the confirmation page generated after completion of the application form to CBSE.
+Candidates whose confirmation page does not reach the CBSE office on time will not be issued admit card for NEET 2017.
 The confirmation page should be sent to the below address:

 Central Board of Secondary Education (CBSE)

 NEET 2017 Application Fee